CHAPTER 1: Basic Principles in Neuroanatomy

 Its most anterior gyrus is known as the “post-central gyrus or primary somatosensory cortex”, a region that controls involuntary functions associated with somatosensory relay signals that are delivered from the skin to the thalamus and finally, to the post-central gyrus in the cortex.

-The temporal lobe, located right above the ear lobe and below the parietal lobe, is designed precisely for the interpretation, distinction and processing of auditory information, recognition of faces, processing of perceptions, verbal, visual and autobiographical memories, which associates with deeper brain structures such as the hippocampus.
-A structure of the temporal lobe that regulates the comprehension of language is Wernicke’s area (Figure 7).
-This structure communicates with the Broca’s area of the frontal lobe through the “arcuate fasciculus” which is a bundle of myelinated fibers.
+The temporal lobe, located just above the ear and below the parietal lobe, is specialized for the interpretation and processing of auditory information.
+It is also involved in the recognition of faces, the processing of perceptions, and the storage of verbal, visual, and autobiographical memories, which are closely linked to deeper brain structures such as the hippocampus.
+One key structure within the temporal lobe, Wernicke’s area (Figure 7), plays a vital role in language comprehension.
+This area communicates with Broca’s area in the frontal lobe via the arcuate fasciculus, a bundle of myelinated fibers.

 From the external surface of the brain, other structures such as the cranial nerves and vasculature that supply and drain the brain can be examined.